The Raven's Perch Annex contains files that are NOT related to the Grand Canyon and Lower Colorado River regions

 Original Family Historians' Documents

 Spamer Family: The “Genealogy of the Spamer Families of Baltimore” by A. M. Spamer (1984) was reproduced from a copy sent by him in 1984 to Katharine S. Spamer.
-An unknown number of copies were produced by him, although two copies were deposited in the Library of Congress and in the Maryland Historical Society (Baltimore).
+An unknown number of copies were distributed by him, although two copies were deposited in the Library of Congress and in the Maryland Historical Society (Baltimore).
 (These people are deceased.)

 The content of this text has been transcribed, with notes, in pertinent parts of the present Spamer Family Genealogy.